Was The Wade Davis Bill Passed

 Congress enacted a series of measures known as the Reconstruction Acts, which divided the South into five military districts and required states to draft new constitutions that guaranteed voting rights for African American men.
 The Fourteenth and Fifteenth Amendments to the Constitution, passed during Reconstruction, further solidified the rights of African Americans, granting them citizenship and the right to vote.

 Economic hardships also plagued the South during Reconstruction.
-The war had devastated the Southern economy, and efforts to rebuild were hampered by lack of capital, infrastructure, and skilled labor.
+Also, the war had devastated the Southern economy, and efforts to rebuild were hampered by lack of capital, infrastructure, and skilled labor.
 Many African Americans found themselves trapped in a cycle of poverty and debt, working as sharecroppers on land owned by white landowners.

 By the mid-1870s, support for Reconstruction began to wane in the North.
 Political corruption, economic depression, and growing racial fatigue led to a decline in federal intervention in the South.
 In 1877, President Rutherford B. Hayes withdrew federal troops from the South, effectively ending Reconstruction.